hannesdelbeke/brain/PKM/Obsidian/hashtag synonyms.md

 ## Hashtag purpose vs link
 The use of tags is quite divided.
 - Some say to use tags for note statuses instead of linking.
-Since linking should always be decisive with [[wikilinks]]
+Since linking should always be decisive with [[wikilink]]
 - But [[Tags can help with new insights]] by finding new connections, whereas wikilinks rely on the author making the connection.
 Limited to their knowledge.

 This [post](https://forum.obsidian.md/t/a-guide-on-links-vs-tags-in-obsidian/28231) discusses differences between links and tags.